 d.
-Which gear should I be in?
+Which Gear Should I Be In?

-The combination of largest rear and smallest front gears (fig. 16) is for the steepest hills.
-The smallest rear and largest front combination is for the greatest speed.
+The combination of largest rear and smallest front gears is for the steepest hills; the smallest rear and largest front combination is for the greatest speed (fig. 16).
 It is not necessary to shift gears in sequence.
 Instead, find the "starting gear" which is right for your level of ability - a gear which is hard enough for quick acceleration but easy enough to let you start from a stop without wobbling - and experiment with upshifting and downshifting to get a feel for the different gear combinations.
 At first, practice shifting where there are no obstacles, hazards or other traffic, until you've built up your confidence.
-Learn not to use either the "smallest to smallest" or "largest to largest" gear combinations because they may cause unacceptable stress on the drive train.
 Learn to anticipate the need to shift, and shift to a lower gear before the hill gets too steep.
 If you have difficulties with shifting, the problem could be mechanical adjustment.
 See your dealer for help.

-WARNING: Never shift a derailleur onto the largest or the smallest sprocket if the derailleur is not shifting smoothly.
+WARNING: ▲ Never shift a derailleur onto the largest or the smallest sprocket if the derailleur is not shifting smoothly.
 The derailleur may be out of adjustment and the chain could jam, causing you to lose control and fall.

 e.
-What if it won't shift gears?
+What If It Won't Shift Gears?